openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/annotation.rst

 Annotation Problem
 ###################

+.. note:: Annotation problems are currently in limited release.
+If you want to include an annotation problem in your course, talk with your edX program manager.

 In an annotation problem, the instructor highlights specific text inside a larger text block and then asks questions about that text.
 The questions appear when students hover the mouse over the highlighted text.
 The questions also appear in a section below the text block, along with space for students' responses.